Illness or misadventure

 - Scan the completed Illness/misadventure form, medical certificate or other evidence.

-- Email the form and evidence to the high performing students unit within two weeks of the test.
-For 2019 entry, requests must be received by Wednesday 15 August 2018.
+- Email the form and evidence to the High Performing Students Team within two weeks of the test.
+For 2020 entry, requests must be received by Wednesday 14 August 2019.

 Assessment of illness/misadventure requests

 A decision to uphold or decline the request will be made following a review of the application and submitted evidence by the selection committee.

-Even where a request is well supported by evidence and is accepted by selection committees, an adjustment is not always possible and the outcome might not change.
+Even where a request is well supported by evidence and is accepted by selection committees, an adjustment is not always possible and the placement outcome might not change.
 Adjustments to scores are not released.

-Parents are advised the result of an illness/misadventure request in mid-October when the outcome of their opportunity class application is received.
+Parents are advised the result of an illness/misadventure request in mid-October when the placement outcome of their opportunity class application is received.